 For a direct comparison, here are the key features of Stibo Systems PXDC vs Informatica Product 360:

-- Informatica Product 360: Soon to be integrated into Salesforce's Data Cloud platform, leading to potential vendor lock-in and reduced flexibility.
+- Informatica Product 360: To be integrated into Salesforce's Data Cloud platform, which may lead to potential vendor lock-in and reduced flexibility.

 - Stibo Systems PXDC: Offers a cloud-native, API-first platform that supports hybrid and multi-cloud deployments to offer flexibility and independence.